Iron ore: Trace elements

 The inclusion of even small amounts of some elements can have profound effects on the behavioral characteristics of a batch of iron or the operation of a smelter.
-These effects can be both good and bad, some catastrophically bad.
-Some chemicals are deliberately added such as flux which makes a blast furnace more efficient.
+These effects can be both good and bad, some catastrophically harmful.
+Some chemicals are deliberately added, such as flux, which makes a blast furnace more efficient.
 Others are added because they make the iron more fluid, harder, or give it some other desirable quality.
-The choice of ore, fuel, and flux determine how the slag behaves and the operational characteristics of the iron produced.
-Ideally iron ore contains only iron and oxygen.
-In reality this is rarely the case.
-Typically, iron ore contains a host of elements which are often unwanted in modern steel.
+The choice of ore, fuel, and flux determines how the slag behaves and the operational characteristics of the iron produced.
+Ideally, iron ore contains only iron and oxygen.
+In reality, this is rarely the case.
+Typically, iron ore contains a host of elements that are often unwanted in modern steel.